RevenueCat/purchases-flutter/example/README.md

 ### MagicWeather

-This project is the best showcase for how to use `purchases-flutter` for a subscriptions app.
+This project is the best showcase for how to use `purchases_flutter` for a subscriptions app.

 ### Purchase Tester